kennedyromick/CPSC233Project/README.md

 3. Open the terminal, change the directory to the one you would like the files to be cloned to.
 4. Type `git clone` and paste the URL copied in step 2.
 Then press **Enter** to create a local clone.
   > `git clone https://github.com/<your-username>/your-repository`
+5.

 ### Instructions
 The objective of the game is to complete the level with the fewest collisions possible, and without dying in the harder levels.
 ##### Controls
-Use the keyboard to control motion.
-The text based version of the game is played in a 10 by 10 grid, with “-” representing empty spaces, " * " representing obstacles that the avatar cannot go through, and “^” representing your avatar.
-The console will prompt you to input a command by outputing "Enter your move", and you may choose any of the following: “a” for right “w” for up “s” for down “d” for right and “e” to exit the game.
+Use the keyboard arrows to control motion: "^" jump, ">" forward, "<" backward.
+The avatar cannot move through obstacles (black blocks), and loses velocity upon collision.
 ##### Level One
 Avatar cannot die.
 Non-moving, non-lethal objects only.
 ##### Level Two